Simulations

 Sarah Nadav

-Sarah studied game theory at the Hebrew University of Jerusalem under Professor Robert Aumann — the Nobel laureate whose work on repeated games and common knowledge explains why rational actors, pursuing rational strategies, produce collectively irrational outcomes.
+Sarah studied game theory at the Hebrew University of Jerusalem under Professor Robert Aumann in the early 2000s — the Nobel laureate whose work on repeated games and common knowledge explains why rational actors, pursuing rational strategies, produce collectively irrational outcomes.
 Arms races.
 Market failures.
 Organizational collapse.
 The mathematics are the same.

-Member of the World Economic Forum Expert Network, contributing to global initiatives on economic policy and systemic risk.
-Board member.
-LinkedIn Top Voice with 30,000 followers on economics, technology, and strategy.
+Member of the World Economic Forum Expert Network since 2017, contributing to global initiatives on economic policy and systemic risk.
+Featured in Forbes, Bloomberg, TIME.
+Author of a bestselling book on financial decision-making during crisis, quoted in numerous books and textbooks.

 Working With MIFTAN